bwsw/sj-platform/SJDocs/source/SJ_CRUD_REST_API.rst

 Introduction
 ---------------
-The Stream Juggler platform provides third party developers with the opportunity of retrieving data by programming means.
+The Stream Juggler platform provides developers with the opportunity of retrieving data by programming means.
 The range of REST API functions described on this page is intended for this purposes.
-Each method request will return specific data, choose the method you need from the list, and generate a request according to the method description below.
+Each method request will return specific data.
+Choose the method you need from the list, and generate a request according to the method description below.

 HTTP Methods
 ~~~~~~~~~~~~